ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 {NOTE/}

----

-### Private Keys

-It's important to note that RavenDB does _not_ keep track of the certificate's private key.
-Whether you generate a client certificate via RavenDB or upload an existing client certificate, the private key is not retained.
-If a certificate was lost, you'll need to recreate a new certificate, assign the same permissions, and distribute the certificate again.

-{INFO: Implicit Trust}
-If two different RavenDB clusters are communicating securely, and the source cluster has its certificate renewed, the destination cluster could still trust this new certificate - provided that the new certificate is signed with the same private key as the original, and was issued by the same certificate authority.
-This is accomplished using a [public key pinning hash](../../../server/security/authentication/certificate-renewal-and-rotation#implicit-trust-by-public-key-pinning-hash).
-{INFO/}

 ## The RavenDB Security Authorization Approach

 {PANEL: }

-In general, RavenDB assumes that an application will implement its own logic and business rules, limiting itself to protecting the data from unauthorized access.
+In general, RavenDB assumes that an application will implement its own logic and business rules, limiting itself to protect the data from unauthorized access.
 Applications operate on behalf of developers, and as such, they are in a better position than RavenDB to determine what is allowed.
 This is why access levels of RavenDB databases in each cluster are highly customizable by [cluster admins](../../../server/security/authorization/security-clearance-and-permissions#cluster-admin) and [operators](../../../server/security/authorization/security-clearance-and-permissions#operator).